 What happens when a cat eats a hair tie?

-There are three main risks when a cat ingests hair ties:
+There are three primary risks when a cat ingests hair ties:

-Obstructions can occur anywhere along the gastrointestinal tract from the esophagus, stomach, small and large intestines.
+Obstructions can occur anywhere along the GI tract from the esophagus, stomach, small and large intestines.
 When this happens, food cannot pass through the GI tract and out of the body.

 For the curious, click here to watch a veterinarian remove a large number of hair ties from the stomach of a cat.

-When a linear foreign body (foreign body that is long and thin, in this case, a hair tie or a bunch of hair ties) is ingested, one part of it can become lodged, often at the base of the tongue, the esophagus or the opening of the stomach (pylorus), which acts as an anchor.
+When a cat ingests a linear foreign body (foreign body that is long and thin, in this case, a hair tie or a bunch of hair ties), one part of it can become lodged, often at the base of the tongue, the esophagus or the opening of the stomach (pylorus), which acts as an anchor.
 The other part is propelled along the GI tract by peristalsis, which is the wave-like contraction of the GI tract to push food along until it becomes taut.
 The GI tract below the lodged tinsel will creep up the trailing part of the tinsel and become plicated (folded).

 Death to gastrointestinal tissue